Non-intrusive reduced-order models for parametric partial differential equations via data-driven operator inference: Numerical Examples

 \subsection{Heat Equation}

-We return to the heat equation of \cref{example:heat-1} and \ref{example:heat-2}, setting $\bar{x} = 2/3$ and $ u_0(x;\mu) = 1 - \left(1 - x\right)^{50} - x^{50}. $ For each of the $s = 5$ parameter samples shown in \cref{fig:heat:training-samples}, we generate high-fidelity solutions by discretizing the spatial domain $\Omega = (0,1)$ with a uniform grid of $N = 1000$ points and approximating the spatial derivative with second-order central finite differences, then integrating the resulting semi-discrete ODE in time with the first-order implicit Euler scheme on $K = 1500$ uniformly spaced time steps in $[t_0,t_f] = [0,1.5]$. \Cref{fig:heat:training-samples} also shows example snapshots for each parameter sample, demonstrating that variation in the parameters $\mu = (\alpha,\beta)$ determines the diffusion dynamics.
+We return to the heat equation of \cref{example:heat-1} and \ref{example:heat-2}, setting $\bar{x} = 2/3$ and $ u_0(x;\mu) = 1 - \left(1 - x\right)^{50} - x^{50}. $ For each of the $s = 5$ parameter samples shown in \cref{fig:heat:training-samples}, we generate solutions by discretizing the spatial domain $\Omega = (0,1)$ with a uniform grid of $N = 1000$ points and approximating the spatial derivative with second-order central finite differences.
+The resulting semi-discrete ODE, called the full-order model, is integrated in time with the first-order implicit Euler scheme on $K = 1500$ uniformly spaced time steps in $[t_0,t_f] = [0,1.5]$. \Cref{fig:heat:training-samples} also shows example snapshots for each parameter sample, demonstrating that variation in the parameters $\mu = (\alpha,\beta)$ determines the diffusion dynamics.
 To select the number of modes in the POD basis, define the cumulative energy